Law

 • Applicants must have completed at least a master's degree, and preferably a doctorate, from a recognized university with a demonstrated high level of scholarship in a discipline related to law.
 Applicants must have a least a B+ average in their final year of study.
 Preference will be given to applicants who have maintained this average throughout their studies.

-• Applicants whose primary language is not English and who obtained their admitting degree (graduate degree or doctorate) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
+• Applicants whose primary language is not English and who obtained their admitting degree (Bachelor of Laws, Juris Doctor, or equivalent) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
-The following are the most common tests:

 • The Test of English as a Foreign Language (TOEFL) with the following minimum scores: